SummaryRead the full fact sheet

 - Immunisation can also help stop the spread of diseases, protecting others in your community too.

 - The Australian Government funds some immunisations for older people under the National Immunisation Program (NIP).

 Immunisations are important for older people

-We know immunisations are important to protect babies and children against preventable diseases, but did you know immunisations for older people are equally important?
-As you get older, your immune system can become less effective at protecting you from some diseases.
+We know are important to protect infants and children against vaccine preventable diseases, but did you know immunisations for older people are equally important?
+As you get older, your can become less effective at protecting you from some diseases.

 Immunisation is a proven and safe way to protect yourself against diseases that can cause serious illness, and sometimes even death.
-Not only can you protect yourself from diseases, but you can also help stop the spread of diseases by protecting others in your community too.
+It can also help stop the spread of diseases by protecting others in your community too.

-Immunisations for older people have been overlooked for a long time, but we now know we can prevent many diseases that can cause big problems later in life.
+Immunisations for older people can prevent many diseases that can cause health problems later in life.
 This can help you live a longer, healthier and more comfortable life.

 It is never too late to vaccinate

 Some diseases are more dangerous to older people than they are to the general population.
-Even diseases that don’t pose a serious threat to older Australians can be spread by lack of immunisation and affect others who might be more vulnerable, such as young babies.
+Even diseases that don’t pose a serious threat to older Australians can be spread due to low immunisation uptake and affect others who might be more vulnerable, such as young babies.

 Older people can catch infections more easily than younger people, and it can take a lot longer to recover.
 You can also lose the immunity you may have had when you were younger, meaning you could catch diseases you thought you couldn’t catch.